|

 of these enormous Makgadikgadi Pans, which are

-on the periphery and in between the pans is evidence
+villages on the periphery and in between the

-numbers of animals who migrate to grasslands in
+area contains large numbers of animals who migrate

-the west of the park after the rains.
+to grasslands in the west of the park after

 Journeying